rafenriq/rafenriq.github.io/_posts/2022-11-24-introduction.md

 C9800(config)#ap dot11 24ghz shutdown
 Disabling the 802.11b network may strand mesh APs.
+Are you sure you want to continue? (y/n)[y]: y C9800(config)#ap dot11 6ghz shutdown
+Disabling the 802.11 6GHz network may strand mesh APs.
 Are you sure you want to continue? (y/n)[y]: y
 ```

 8.Configure the AP country domain.
 This configuration is what will trigger the GUI to skip the DAY 0 flow as the C9800 needs a country code to be operational: